Airport Tycoon: Sequels

 Airport Tycoon was followed by a sequel, Airport Tycoon 2, in early 2003.
 It was developed by Sunstorm Interactive and published by Global Star Software on February 26, 2003 for Windows PC.
 Airport Tycoon 2 received negative reviews from critics.
-Aggregating review website GameRankings provides an average score of 31% based on 9 reviews, whereas Metacritic provides a score of 32 out of 100 based on 6 reviews, indicating "generally unfavorable reviews."
+Aggregating review website GameRankings provides an average score of 31% based on 9 reviews, whereas Metacritic provides a score of 32 out of 100 based on 6 reviews, indicating "generally unfavorable reviews".

 A third game in the series, Airport Tycoon 3, was developed by InterActive Vision and published by Global Star on October 30, 2003.
 Based on four professional reviews, Metacritic finds that Airport Tycoon 3 has received "generally unfavorable" reviews and establishes a metascore of 46/100.
 Airport Tycoon received negative reviews by IGN and GameSpot calling the game "irritating and monotonous", and the general review of the game on both the sites stated that the game was "lackluster" and "bland" not only in gameplay but in sound and texture, and its mechanics were "tedious".
-GameSpot's final comment on the game was that "It's unfortunate that the execution in the game is so disappointing in virtually every respect."
+GameSpot said that the game was disappointing in several aspects.